Smith Jones Solicitors are registered under the Data Protection Act 1998 (the “Act”) ICO Registration Reference: Z1906240.

-If you provide any information about your racial or ethnic origin, your political opinions or associations, religious beliefs, medical conditions, sexual orientation, the commission or alleged commission by you, the disposal of such proceedings; you consent to our processing that information for the purposes described above.
+If you provide any information about your racial or ethnic origin, your political opinions or associations, religious beliefs, trade union association, medical conditions, sexual life, the commission or alleged commission by you of any offence, the disposal of such proceedings; you consent to our processing that information for the purposes described above.

 We may use demographic information to help improve overall user experience.

 Any personal information sent in respect of employment opportunities will be used for administration and management purposes and statistical analysis.
 If your application is unsuccessful we will hold your information for a reasonable period in accordance with legal requirements.
 We may also contact you if other job opportunities arise in the future which we feel may be suitable for you.

 Under the Data protection Act 1988 you have a right to request a copy of the information that we hold on you, for which we may make a small administration charge, and to correct any inaccuracies.